flowerkowski/door2door/README.md

 ![image](https://user-images.githubusercontent.com/4832862/220592766-6257dc82-1556-46f7-b935-e21d07de6975.png)

-## door2door Databricks Notebook Documentation ##
+## Databricks Notebook Documentation ##

-This notebook contains a workflow to load data from an S3 bucket, process it, and save the processed data in Delta Lake tables.
-It includes widgets to specify the process date, the S3 bucket location, and the type of files to be loaded.
-The notebook processes JSON files by default, but the file type can be changed using the dropdown widget.

-###Widgets###
+### Overview ###

+This Databricks notebook is designed to be run daily as part of a workflow, loading new files as specified by user-defined widgets.
+The notebook first calculates the previous day's date and retrieves user-defined widget values for the file location and type, as well as the process date (defaulting to June 1, 2019).
+It then loads the raw data into a DataFrame and saves it to a Delta Lake as the "bronze" table.
+The notebook then adds a new column to the DataFrame for date-only processing and flattens the nested JSON data.
+The flattened data is then filtered to only include records from the specified process date and saved as the "silver" table in Delta Lake.
+The notebook then demonstrates how to query and transform the "silver" table into separate "operating_period" and "vehicle" tables, merging new data for the current day with the previously stored Delta tables.
+Finally, the notebook includes an example of adding a window function to the "vehicle" table to calculate row numbers for each vehicle ID.

+### Widgets ###

+Three widgets are provided to allow users to specify parameters for the notebook:

-file_location: A text widget used to specify the location of the S3 bucket where the data files are stored.
-The default value is s3://de-tech-assessment-2022/data.
+file_location: A text widget specifying the location of the files to be loaded.
+Default value is s3://de-tech-assessment-2022/data.
-file_type: A dropdown widget used to specify the type of files to be loaded.
-The options are CSV, Parquet, and JSON, with JSON being the default value.
+file_type: A dropdown widget specifying the type of files to be loaded.
+Options are "csv", "parquet", and "json".
+Default value is "json".
-process_date: A text widget used to specify the date of the data to be processed.
-The default value is 2019-06-01.
+process_date: A text widget specifying the date to be processed.
+Default value is "2019-06-01".

-Workflow
-Calculate yesterday: Calculates the day before the current date, which will be used in subsequent steps to load the data for the previous day.
-The calculated date is printed to the console for verification.
-Load the RAW data: Loads the raw data from the S3 bucket into a Spark DataFrame using the specified file type and location.
-Exploratory Data Analysis: Counts the number of records in the raw DataFrame.
-Preview the RAW data: Shows a preview of the raw DataFrame.
-Save the RAW data to a Delta Lake: Saves the raw DataFrame as a Delta Lake table named door2door_table_bronze.
-Add Date only column: Adds a new column to the raw DataFrame containing only the date, which will be used to find new records to be processed.
+### Loading Raw Data ###

+The notebook first calculates yesterday's date and retrieves the user-defined widget values for file location, file type, and process date.
+It then loads the raw data into a DataFrame named df_bronze, counts the number of records to be loaded, previews the data, and saves it to a Delta Lake as the "bronze" table.

+### Preparing Data for Processing ###

-Create the Silver dataset: Selects the relevant columns from the raw DataFrame, flattens the nested JSON, and filters for records with the specified process date.
-The resulting DataFrame is saved as a Delta Lake table named door2door_table_silver.
+The notebook adds a new column to the DataFrame called date_only to facilitate date-only processing.
+It then flattens the nested JSON data and selects only the records from the specified process date to create a new DataFrame named df_silver.
+The df_silver DataFrame is then saved to a Delta Lake as the "silver" table.

-Preview the Silver Data: Shows a preview of the silver DataFrame using Spark SQL.
-Check how we can de-normalize the one big table into a more logical data model: Performs a query to show how the silver DataFrame can be denormalized into separate tables for operating period and vehicle data.
-Create separate table for Operating period data: Creates a Delta Lake table named operating_period containing the operating period data.
-Create separate Delta table for vehicle data: Creates a Delta Lake table named vehicle containing the vehicle data.
-Create Dataframes for the new day data: Creates new DataFrames containing the operating period and vehicle data for the current day.
-Merge new data into Delta table for vehicle data: Uses a temporary view and a join condition to merge the new vehicle data with the existing Delta table for vehicle data.
-The merged data is then appended to the Delta table.
-Merge new data into Delta table for operating period data: Uses a temporary view and a join condition to merge the new operating period data with the existing Delta table for operating period data.
-The merged data is then appended to the Delta table.
-Experimenting with adding window function to calculate the row number for each vehicle id: Adds a row number to each row in the vehicle DataFrame using a window function.
-The resulting DataFrame is printed to the console for verification.
+### Querying and Transforming Data ###

+The notebook demonstrates how to query and transform the "silver" table to create separate "operating_period" and "vehicle" tables.
+It creates new DataFrames for the current day's data, adds temporary views for each, and merges the new data with the Delta tables using join conditions.
+Finally, the notebook adds a window function to the "vehicle" table to calculate row numbers for each vehicle ID.

+### Conclusion ###
+This Databricks notebook provides a template for loading, processing, and transforming daily data using user-defined widgets and Delta Lake tables.
+By following the notebook's structure and modifying the widgets and queries as needed, users can create customized daily workflows for their own data needs.